 Try to avoid the typhoon season in Romblon which is typically between August and October.

-Another option for accommodation in Romblon is to stay at an Airbnb, which generally has some great deals on Romblon Island.
+Another option for accommodation in Romblon is to stay at an Airbnb, which generally has some great deals.

 MORE PHILIPPINES TRAVEL GUIDES